georgevetticaden/hdp/reference-apps/iot-trucking-app/README.md

 3. Renders a map with the real-time trucking data that is flowing through STorm and into HBase.

 #####  Build the Code
-Log into the node where you installed the Maven Projects in the earlier step
+Log into the node where you installed the Maven Projects in the earlier step as root

 1. cd workspace/hdp/app-utils/hdp-app-utils